AdobeDocs/commerce-frontend-core/src/pages/javascript/custom.md

 For information about initializing your custom JS component in a `.phtml` template, see the [JavaScript initialization](init.md) topic.

-If you need to enable the loading of default Magento JS components and widget initialization on a certain stage, add the following code in your JS script:
+If you need to enable the loading of default JS components and widget initialization on a certain stage, add the following code in your JS script:

 ```javascript
 $(mage.apply);